 Civic engagement is at the heart of the mission of Wagner College.
-The IMPACT Scholars Civic Network, formerly known as the Civic Engagement Certificate program, is designed for students who have a passion for others as embodied through community service and a desire to continue and advance their commitment to civic engagement.
-Inspiring mutuality, participation, and civic transformation (IMPACT) shape this Wagner community network.
+The IMPACT Scholars Civic Network is designed for students who have a passion for others as embodied through community service and a desire to continue and advance their commitment to civic engagement.
+Inspiring mutuality, participation, and civic transformation (known as "IMPACT") shape this Wagner community network.

 Program participants work with the Center for Leadership and Engagement to be facilitators, connectors, and conveners that seek to spur collaboration among Wagner students, faculty, staff, and the Staten Island community.
 In an effort to deepen student learning, sustain civic participation, and bring about positive social change, the program provides participants with opportunities to explore their understanding of citizenship, their responsibility to contribute to the public good, and to access the necessary resources to aid in the development of their own civic identity.
 This is accomplished through a combination of experiences that include but are not limited to: